 The Blackfly Property is subject to a 2.5% NSR.
 The Company has the right to purchase 1% of the 2.5% NSR for \$1,000,000, or in increments of \$500,000 per 0.5%.
 A pre-production royalty of \$10,000 per year is to be in effect, with the first payment to be made annually, with the first payment due and paid on July 2, 2013.
 This payment is to continue annually until production commences on the Blackfly Property and this amount will be deducted from any royalties payable by the Company.
-During the year ended January 31, 2014, the Company paid \$10,000 (January 31, 2013 - \$Nil) for the annual pre-production royalty.

-As at January 31, 2014, the Company does not intend to conduct any work on the property in the immediate future, due to market conditions.
-As a result, the Blackfly Property was written-off at January 31, 2014.
+As the Company does not intend to conduct any work on the property in the immediate future, due to market conditions, the Blackfly Property was written-off at January 31, 2014.
+The property was subsequently abandoned in July 2014 when the annual pre-production royalty became due.